-Here we learn which pot choices will provide you with the best plant parenting experience!
-We'll guide you to choosing the right combination for your unique lifestyle.
-This method alleviates any extra stress or unexpected surprises and allows you to truly enjoy your green journey!
+Let us guide you to finding the right combination of plants to pots for your unique plant parenting style.
+This method alleviates stress and allows you to truly enjoy your green journey!

-If you haven't already done so, we encourage you to start with our two minute Plant Parent Personality Quiz!
-Be sure to come right back here for our best potting suggestions and guidance.
+If you haven't already done so, we encourage you to start by taking our quick Plant Parent Personality Quiz!
+Then come right back here for our best potting suggestions and guidance.

 3 MOST COMMON POT CHOICES:

 Terra cotta: Unglazed terra cotta pots are porous and wick moisture away from the soil, making them wonderful vessels for cacti and succulents.
-They can also be a perfect fit for the nurturer houseplant personality because it's nearly impossible to overwater a plant potted up in a well-draining terra cotta vessel.
+They can also be a perfect fit for the Nurturer houseplant personality as it is nearly impossible to overwater a plant potted up in a well-draining terra cotta vessel.

 Glazed ceramic: Glazing renders a ceramic pot non-porous which enables it to retain moisture for longer periods of time.
 These types of pots are a perfect match for water-loving houseplants like calathea, maranta, papyrus, and ferns (and a good match for the laid back personality too).